mesepith/zybloom/wp-content/plugins/upi-qr-code-payment-for-woocommerce/readme.txt

 = I want auto verification after payment is done.
 Is is possible? =

-Unfortunately no, automatic payment verification is not possible as NPCI does not allow to use their API and verify the transaction of any external website.
+This plugin currently does not support this functionality, but you can use the [Knit Pay - UPI](https://wordpress.org/plugins/knit-pay-upi/) plugin to get this feature for some Merchant UPI QR codes.

 = The plugin isn't working or have a bug? =

-Post detailed information about the issue in the [support forum](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce) and I will work to fix it.
+Post detailed information about the issue in the [support forum](https://wordpress.org/support/plugin/upi-qr-code-payment-for-woocommerce) and we will work to fix it.

 == Screenshots ==